|

 who 'forget' to do, homework or fail to take homework home, or lose their jumper or their hat, etc...

-A diary is a great way to ensure that the child with language impairment is on the same page as you.
+A diary is a useful way to ensure that the child with language impairment is on the same page as you.
 The clear information

 that a visual sequence of events - as found in a diary - can make is worth the little extra work needed to complete one.